 Several Digi XBee lines come in both regular and PRO versions.
 The main difference between the two is transmission power, and therefore XBee range.

-Regular XBee: The regular version of Digi XBee 3 RF and Digi XBee SX support medium range applications, requiring a modest amount of transmission power.
+Regular XBee: The regular versions of Digi XBee 3 RF, Digi XBee RR and Digi XBee SX support medium range applications, requiring a modest amount of transmission power.
 They use less energy, so batteries last longer, and they generate less heat, are lower-cost, and can be certified in regions that allow only low-power transmissions.

-XBee PRO: The Digi XBee-PRO radios include Digi XBee 3 PRO, Digi XBee-PRO 900HP and Digi XBee-PRO SX.
+XBee PRO: The Digi XBee-PRO radios include Digi XBee 3 PRO, Digi XBee RR PRO, Digi XBee-PRO 900HP and Digi XBee-PRO SX.
 PRO modules are considered long-range, for distances from 2 miles up to 65 miles.

 Until 2014, XBees used a “series” to describe different modules.
 Today many sites still compare the two so let’s compare XBee Series 1 vs. Series 2